BDX-town/Mangane/docs/architecture/CONTENT_SAFETY_AND_TEST_INVENTORY.md

 Both helpers must be classified as HTML transformers.
 Any caller that subsequently renders their output as HTML requires an independently verified sanitizer and sink policy.

-## 2. Required HTML sink inventory
+## 2. Completed HTML sink inventory

-Phase 0 must still enumerate every reachable use of:
+The generated Phase 0D authority enumerates every reachable production use of:

 - `dangerouslySetInnerHTML`;
 - direct `.innerHTML`, `.outerHTML`, `insertAdjacentHTML`, and document-write APIs;